kartoza/docker-qgis-desktop/README.md

 ## Build the image yourself:

-Clone the repo to your local system and then run the ``build.sh`` script - it will create a launcher script in `~/bin`, add `~/bin/` to your `.bashrc` and create a desktop shortcut that will launch QGIS.
+Clone the repo to your local system and then run the ``build.sh`` script - it will create a launcher script in `/usr/local/bin` and create a desktop shortcut that will launch QGIS.

 ```
 git clone git://github.com/kartoza/docker-qgis-desktop